natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-20-day-onehundredseven.markdown

 date:   2019-03-20 12:37:39 -0600
 ---
 # A major challenge:
 One of the main challenges of working in Antarctica is, surprisingly, not the cold.
 However, it is related to the weather.
-For a few days now my weather app has predicted today would be pretty sunny day, then cloudy, then maybe clouds and snow.
+For a few days now my weather app has predicted that today would be a pretty sunny day, then it predicted a cloudy day with some precipitation, then it predicted snow/rain most of the day.
 Even the day of, the app may still get it wrong!

 Here was my dilemma: this week I am taking down my experimental sites so we can start packing everything up.
 All I need is a 1.5 hour period with no precipitation so I can take one final set of carbon flux measurements (because precipitation would be bad for our instrument) before we remove the experiment.